astrohart/MFR/MFR.Settings.Profiles.Serializers/README.md

 | profileList | [MFR.Settings.Profiles.Collections.Interfaces.IProfileCollection](#T-MFR-Settings-Profiles-Collections-Interfaces-IProfileCollection 'MFR.Settings.Profiles.Collections.Interfaces.IProfileCollection') | (Required.)
 Reference to an instance of an object that implements
 the
 [IProfileCollection](#T-MFR-Settings-Profiles-Collections-Interfaces-IProfileCollection 'MFR.Settings.Profiles.Collections.Interfaces.IProfileCollection')
-interface, containing the data to be written to the disk. |
+interface, containing the data to be written to the file system. |

 <a name='T-MFR-Settings-Profiles-Serializers-Properties-Resources'></a>
 ## Resources `type`